Saved events

 Francis Alÿs, 2023, Barbican, London © Louise Yeowart / Barbican Art Gallery

-This summer, the Barbican will present a major new exhibition by internationally renowned, Mexico-based artist Francis Alÿs (b.
-1959, Antwerp, Belgium), his largest institutional solo exhibition in the UK for almost 15 years.
-Conceived as a welcoming space for all children to visit, it will transform the brutalist architecture of the Barbican Art Gallery into a cinematic playground of children’s games.
+The Barbican presents a major new exhibition by internationally renowned, Mexico-based artist Francis Alÿs (b.1959, Antwerp, Belgium).
+The artist’s largest institutional solo exhibition in the UK for almost 15 years will transform the brutalist architecture of the Barbican Art Gallery into a cinematic playground dedicated to play.
+Francis Alÿs: Ricochets includes his critically acclaimed series Children's Games (1999 - present) presented for the first time in the UK, alongside a significant new body of work.

-For the past two decades Alÿs has travelled to over 15 countries around the world to document children at play; from ‘musical chairs’ in Mexico, to ‘leapfrog’ in Iraq, to ‘jump rope’ in Hong Kong, and ‘wolf and lamb’ in Afghanistan.
-Standing as a testament to the universality of play and ingenuity even in politically charged environments, this archive of games grows in significance with each new film.
-The ever-expanding project is a record of lived experiences of play and social interactions which are in decline due to rapid urbanisation, the omnipresence of cars, the erosion of communities and the use of social media and digital entertainment.
+For the past two decades Alÿs has travelled to over 15 countries around the world to film children’s games – from ‘musical chairs’ in Mexico to ‘leapfrog’ in Iraq, ‘jump rope’ in Hong Kong and ‘wolf and lamb’ in Afghanistan.
+Recording the universality and ingenuity of play, Children's Games foregrounds social interactions which are in decline due to rapid urbanisation, the erosion of communities and the prevalence of digital entertainment.

 Working in collaboration with local communities around the world, his engagement with cross-cultural contexts from Latin America to North Africa and the Middle East operates beyond dominant, Western-centric narratives.
 What emerges is a lifelong exploration of art as a vehicle for witnessing social and political change.